RubenPeeters/RubenPeeters.github.io/_pages/cv.md

 ## Description

-Aspiring polymath with a background in Information Engineering Technology.
+Aspiring polymath with a formal education in Information Engineering Technology.
 Interested in AI/ML, knowledge graphs, ontologies, semantic annotation, FAIR data, and their application across various domains.
-Ability to shoulder large responsibilities, and show assertiveness when needed.
 Ask me about my experience at VITO and the many challenges we are conquering there.
 Avid lover of games, both online and over the board.

 ## Education